Licensing Guides

 » Want to grow your HVAC business?
 Click here to get a demo.

-Is a license required to perform HVAC work in Oregon?
-Yes!
-Even apprentices must be registered by an employer with the state.
+Is a license required to perform HVAC work in the state of Oregon?
+Yes.

 The Oregon Building Codes Division Office (BCD) issues non-contracting specialty electrical licenses for Limited Energy Technicians, while the Oregon Construction Contractors Board (CCB) issues specialty contracting licenses for HVAC work.